ibexa/documentation-developer/docs/guide/cache/context_aware_cache.md

 It means that HTTP cache is unique per set of user permissions (Roles and Limitations), and there are variations of cache shared only among users that have the exact same permissions.
-So if a user browsers a list of children Locations, they will only see children Locations they have access to, even if their rendering is served from HTTP cache.
+So if a user browses a list of children Locations, they will only see children Locations they have access to, even if their rendering is served from HTTP cache.

 This is accomplished by varying on a header called `X-Context-User-Hash`, which the system populates on the request.